1nv4d3r5/X33er/README.md

 X33er
 ==

 X33er is an tiny open source penetration testing tool that automates the process of detecting and Cross Site Scripting (XSS) in Web-Application(s).
-It comes with a faster detection engine, easily to configurate it and make it to your owm machine, this will provide you during a audit systems to preform a wide scan on your victim and find a places that you can play and make your own paylod.
+It comes with a faster detection engine, easily to configurate.
+That bring the power to your machine, this will help you during penetration testing or just to preform a wide scan on your victim and find a places that you can play and make your own paylod before he find it (;

 Usage
 ----